cryptolab-network/cryptolab-staking-treasury-proposal/README.md

 | slash | CryptoLab would create an event when a validator is slashed. |
 | all inactive | CryptoLab would create an event when all nominated validators are inactive in an era. |

+Users are also able to bind the CryptoLab bots to Telegram or emails and see regular revenue reports and be notified when a validator increases the commission or a validator is slashed.
+There would have an event summary to list recent validator changes.

-The CryptoLab would keep the events for 84 days (改成 eras?).
+The CryptoLab would keep the events for 84 eras.

 ### Telegram Bots for nominators